 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-The original Speyside Distillery was built in 1895.
-Within just ten years however, production had ceased and the site was completely demolised by 1911.
-The distillery that carries the name today dates from the 1960s and was founded by one George Christie who saw potential in an old mill building on the banks of the River Tromie at Kingussie.
-The mill itself dated from the 1700s but by 1965 the business was closed, allowing Christie to acquire the building and begin converting to a distillery.
-This was to prove a long and laborious process however, with many excessive delays.
-Indeed, it wasn’t until the 3rd of December 1990 that spirit ran from the stills for the first time.
+The original Speyside Distillery was established in 1895.
+Within a decade, however, production had ground to a halt.
+By 1911, the buildings had been demolished.
+The current distillery dates from the 1960s.
+It was founded by George Christie who saw potential in an old mill building on the banks of the River Tromie at Kingussie.
+The mill itself dated from the 1700s but that business had closed down, allowing Christie to acquire the building.
+Converting the sire would prove to be a long and laborious process, however.
+There were many excessive delays and no spirit was produced until 1990!

 Since then, the distillery has become the home of Spey whisky, a single malt brand traditionally created from whisky sourced elsewhere in Speyside.
-Now that the company are able to produce their own liquid however, an apetite for experimentation has become apparent and the distillers have begun to produce some new and varied expressions.
+Now that the company are able to produce their own liquid, however, an appetite for experimentation has appeared and the company has begun to produce some new, interesting isexpressions.

 Smell: Chocolate, Cocoa, Cinnamon and Nutmeg, Plummy Red Wine.
 Slight Earthy note.

-Taste: Coffee and Dark Chocolate, reminds me of a good Porter.
+Taste: Coffee and Dark Chocolate, reminds me of sipping on a Porter.
 Raisin, Berry and Plum and a touch of Spicy Oak.